Dulinag/AnimeappV2/appr/README.md

-ANIMANIA: Find the perfect Anime for you
+ANIMANIA: Find the perfect "Animania: Your Ultimate Anime Companion" is a dynamic React-based anime app meticulously crafted to enhance your anime viewing experience.
+Powered by the robust Jikan API, it seamlessly delivers real-time anime data, from comprehensive show details to current airing schedules.
+Immerse yourself in the world of anime like never before with Animania's intuitive interface, rich features, and up-to-the-minute information, all designed to cater to the discerning anime enthusiast in you.Anime for you